Key Steps in Long Distance Caregiving

 A plant in focus

-• Decide with your loved one and other caregivers who will be the “point person,” the one person in addition to the patient who has the patient’s permission to speak with the medical team and gather direct treatment information.
-Additional facts can be found through credible organizations like the National Cancer Institute.
+• Decide with your loved one and other caregivers who the point person will be — this is the one person (in addition to the patient) who has the patient’s permission to speak with the medical team and gather direct treatment information.

 • Try to identify the top medical centers and experts in your loved ones (or your) area for a second opinion or additional services, as needed.

-• Create a “to do” list with your loved one of immediate versus long-term needs.
-Decide what your loved one can address independently, what you or someone else can address from a distance (via phone or internet) and what requires hands-on support with a visit.
+• With your loved one, create a to-do list of immediate versus long-term needs.
+Decide what your loved one can address independently, what you or someone else can address from a distance (via phone or internet), and what requires hands-on support with a visit.

 • Recognize and respect the unique capabilities of your loved one, in addition to the roles played by others involved.